Stories with Ioana Budeanu - about airlines and flights

 Weird / funny happenings so far?
-Not much: I took a strike from the airlines in Tenerife and stayed the whole night at the airport, but there were so many Romanians that you didn't get bored; I saw a pack of purées on the Barcelona plane, carrying laptops and clothes in garbage bags; an Englishman was trying to convince me of the beauty of Chiang Mai on the AirAsia flight to ...
-Chiang Mai (a waste of time :)); and at the airport in Bangkok they checked us like horse thieves, we went through the check-in 5 times, listened and smiled hard on the face, and many more ... comments, crowds, young children, weird people and fairy tales .
+Not many: I caught a strike of the airlines in Tenerife and I stayed a whole night in the airport, but there were so many Romanians that you didn't get bored; I saw a gang of purades on the plane from Barcelona, carrying laptops and clothes in garbage bags; an Englishman was trying to convince me of the beauty of Chiang Mai on the AirAsia flight to… Chiang Mai (too bad a waste of time :)); and at the airport in Bangkok they controlled us like horse thieves, we went through check-in 5 times, barefoot and with grin on our faces, and many other… comments, crowds, small children, strange people and fairy tale characters .

-I love looking for promotional tickets and finding the best options!
-I am only interested in flying cheaply, safely, and having room to breathe.
+I love to look for plane tickets to promotions and find the best options!
+I'm only interested in flying cheap, as fast as possible, safely and having space to breathe.
 The food, the number of kilograms of luggage, the conditions, the staff, the passengers - these are very unimportant details.

-Now, after getting used to the long flights and hellish hours on the road, I would like to try New York with those from KLM, Nairobi with Emirates, but also Istanbul with Turkish Airlines.
-Let's see what the new year will bring ...
+Now, after getting used to the long flights and the infernal hours spent on the road, I would like to try New York with KLM, Nairobi with Emirates, but also Istanbul with Turkish Airlines.
+Let's see what the new year will bring…